pictet-technologies-open-source/resilience4j/README.md

 $ ab -n x -c y 'http://127.0.0.1:4200/items?currency=GBP'
 ```

-where x is the number of call
+where x is the number of calls
 and y the number of concurrent users